 If you are going to be outside, there are several steps you can take to beat the heat and protect your child from heat-related illness and hazards:

 drink water frequently and have it readily available—even before they ask for it.
 Take water bottles with you if you go out.
 On hot days, infants receiving breast milk in a bottle can be given additional breast milk in a bottle, but they should not be given water, especially in the first 6 months of life.
 Infants receiving formula can be given additional formula in a bottle.

-Dress lightly: Light colored clothing can help kids stay cool and prevent heat stress from excessive heat absorption; darker colored clothing typically provides slightly better protection against sun damage to skin.
-Regardless of the color, try to choose loose fitting clothing—ideally that offers both adequate ventilation and protection against direct sun exposure.
+Dress lightly: Light-colored clothing can help kids stay cool and prevent heat stress from excessive heat absorption; darker colored clothing typically provides slightly better protection against sun damage to skin.
+Also try to choose loose fitting clothing—ideally that offers both adequate ventilation and protection against direct sun exposure.
 Clothing made with just one layer of absorbent material can help maximize the evaporation of sweat, which has a cooling effect (kids have lower sweat rates adults).
 Be sure to use plenty of sunscreen.

-Never leave your child in a car: The inside of a
+Never leave your child alone in a car: The inside of a

 car can become dangerously hot in just a short amount of time, even with the windows open.